boltops-tools/terraspace-docs/_docs/ci/gitlab/review.md

 2. **Push or Branch**: Automatically updates the infrastructure using `terraspace up` on `TS_ENV=dev`
 3. **Manual Web**: We used a manually trigger web pipeline to review the changes again and apply to `TS_ENV=prod`

-We also configured Terraspace Cloud for the additional features like PR comments that link to the Terraspace Cloud plans, updates, and logs.
+We also configured Terraspace Cloud for the additional features like MR comments that link to the Terraspace Cloud plans, updates, and logs.

 {% include ci/terraspace-cloud-links.md %}